FaisalDev1v1/Game/README.md

 # Game Project Web Application

-Welcome to the Game Project Web Application!
+Welcome to the Game Project AS Web Application!
 This web application showcases a simple game built using HTML, CSS, and pure JavaScript.

 ## Table of Contents